jwtkeeble/second-order-optimization-NQS/README.md

 ## License

-The license of this repositry is [Apache Licensse 2.0](https://choosealicense.com/licenses/apache-2.0/).
+The license of this repositry is [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).